-Imports of cut carnations in the United Kingdom increased slightly between 2011 and 2012 and then showed a decline up to 2015.
-The total import value was €59 million in 2015.
-But the drop in value was combined with higher average prices in euros.
-Carnations make up about 8% of total cut flower and foliage imports in the United Kingdom.
-Carnations have lost market share, mainly to cut roses, over the past 25 years.
-Nevertheless, carnations are still an important cut flower on the British market.
-The United Kingdom is the most important EU importer of cut carnations (28% of all imports by individual EU countries, including intra-EU trade).
+Imports of cut carnations in the EU increased slightly between 2011 and 2015.
+The total import value was €211 million in 2015.
+Carnations make up about 5-6% of total cut flower imports in the EU, but have lost market share - mainly to cut roses - over the past 25 years.
+Nevertheless, carnation are still an important cut flower on the European market.
+In 2015, some 880 million stems were imported from developing countries, somewhat less than a year earlier.
+The main European importer is the Netherlands (30% of all imports of individual EU countries, including intra-EU trade).